DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/DataStructures/Trees/README.md

 - Preserves relationships.
 - Keep going to the right the number increases and to the left is decreasing.
 - A node can only have two children.
+- Compared to Hash Tables, BST contains sorted data and structure of parent-child relationship.
+- An array or object will have faster operations on avg.

 Binary Search Tree Methods:
 - lookup O(logN)